Constitution of qualifying examination committee

 Oral examination protocol

 Once all program requirements are fulfilled and the student is ready to take the oral examination, the student finalizes selection of the qualifying examination committee and sets a date for the examination.
-By the end of Winter quarter of year 2, the program administrator should be notified of the committee composition and fields for examination.
-At that time, the Application for Qualifying Exam form should be submitted to the graduate program administrator.
+By the end of Winter quarter of year 2, the program manager should be notified of the committee composition and fields for examination.
+At that time, the Application for Qualifying Exam form should be submitted to the graduate program manager.

 2-6 months before the oral examination, students must: